sy2002/gbc4mega65/README.md

   looked on the LCD display of the original Game Boy Color hardware.
 * Support for both MEGA65 SD card slots
-* HDMI video and audio (on R3 machines only) and in parallel VGA 800x600 @ 60 Hz and audio via 3.5mm audio jack (on all machines)
+* HDMI video and audio (on R3 machines only) and in parallel PAL 720x576p @ 50Hz over VGA and audio via 3.5mm audio jack (on all machines)

 Installation
 ------------